iamsoNewBee/Canal-Mod/README.md

 ~~and shit mountain code.~~

-(I actually fix most of bugs via my overworked brain and more shit code.)
+(I have actually fixed most of bugs via my overworked brain and more shit code.)

 so just Enjoy :)